So, about our budget fashion and style advice: We sometimes use affiliate links, so we might earn a buck or two if you click and buy :) !

 It’s simple – in my book, Halloween is one of the best “holidays” in existence.
 It’s got something for everybody – do you like costumes?
 Are you obsessed with candy?
-Or maybe you fancy art and pumpkin carving.
-Whatever your jam, I love Halloween because it’s there for fun.
+Or maybe you fancy the arts: pumpkin carving and the challenge of DIY Halloween costumes.
+Whatever your jam, Halloween is just plain fun.

 Here are five Halloween costumes that are cool and clever without being expensive or slutty!

-1. Rosie The Riveter: At first you might not know who she is, but oh, you do.
-She’s the buff chick in a denim shirt with the sleeves rolled up and a red polka-dotted bandana wrapped around her head.
+At first you might not know who she is, but oh, you do.
+She’s the buff chick in a high-waisted denim shirt with the sleeves rolled up and a red polka-dotted bandana wrapped around her head.
 Need I say more?
 If you have a scarf and a button-up shirt, this costume is the easiest.

-5. Top Chef: Another pun but easy to do – Wear a white button-up shirt (make it big – steal your BF’s), a chef hat from a costume store, and a toy top from a local drug store.
+Another pun but easy to do!
+Wear a white button-up shirt (make it big – steal your BF’s), a chef hat from a costume store, and a toy top from a local drug store.
 Draw double-breasted buttons on each side (ok, or get black dot stickers from a stationary store) for the classic white-coat look.